heron2014/elasticsearch-searches/README.md

 #### What is inverted index and what is analysis?

-Is the list of all unique words that appear in any document, and for each word, a list of the documents in which it appears.
+**Inverted index** is the list of all unique words that appear in any document, and for each word, a list of the documents in which it appears.

 eg, lets say we have a field called `title` with following content: